 A few years ago, Joshua Smookler and his wife Heidy opened one of the first ramen-ya pop-ups after-hours in a bagel shop -- and after a glowing New York Times write-up, they mysteriously shut it down.
 About eight months later, the duo reappeared with a permanent LIC restaurant.

 The only thing that could possibly ruin a great ramen experience?
 Dining with that one vegetarian friend who can’t find anything on the menu to eat.
 Take that friend to Chuko.
 Veggie-minded diners have four broths to choose from, including the spectacular Veggie Miso.
 This rich, white miso broth is hearty with a light pepper flair and comes with floating cubes of tofu, cabbage, bean sprouts, enoki mushrooms, and snow peas.
-If you're at Chuko for meat-based broth, grab the pork bone ramen, which comes with long, thin noodles, chashu, scallions, mushrooms, and a boiled egg.
-The chashu isn’t fatty at all and loaded with flavor.
-The broth is the star, even though it can be slightly greasy.
-The noodles are fat, golden and slightly chewy.
-Two things to note: One, the sake list here is almost as good as the ramen, and two, you know this already, but be prepared to wait in line (it’s worth it).
+If you're here for meat-based broth, grab the pork bone ramen, which comes with long, thin noodles, chashu, scallions, mushrooms, and a boiled egg.
+The chashu is loaded with flavor and hardly fatty, and the noodles are fat, golden, and slightly chewy.
+Two things to note: One, the sake list here is almost as good as the ramen, and two, but be prepared to wait in line (it’s worth it).

 Lower East Side

-In just one year, a little ramen-ya on the LES has become a strong contender for best new ramen in NYC.
 Before opening an American spot, chef Takatoshi Nagara ran a Michelin-noted ramen-ya in Tokyo with a childhood friend.
 That experience has helped make his little LES joint a strong contender for best ramen in NYC after less than a year in operation.
 Taka keeps his menu fresh with unique weekly specials (like a spicy tomato miso chili ramen or a Christmas-only seafood ramen).
-On the normal menu, the Yuzu Shoyu, a white soy sauce-flavored chicken and bento fish broth with a zing of yuzu, is a stanout, while the Spicy Tonkotsu has a slick and creamy pork broth that contends for best pork bowl in the city.
+On the normal menu, the yuzu shoyu, a white soy sauce-flavored chicken and bento fish broth with a zing of yuzu, is a standout, while the spicy tonkotsu has a slick and creamy pork broth that contends for best pork bowl in the city.

 Long Island City